yadt/yadtshell/man-yadtshell.md

 induce a reboot, or if the machine is running an outdated kernel.
 If a set of host URIs was passed to the update command, then only those hosts are eligible for a reboot.
+*NOTE* This is a no-op, as rebooting is the default!

+* --no-reboot :
+Prevents machines from being rebooted if necessary.

 * -n :
 No operation: change nothing, just show what *would* be done (aka dryrun).